 the murugan hill temple was on our left. it’s pretty and had peacocks dancing on the gate. the bird is murugan or kartik’s vahana/vehicle (none of our deities were willing to walk, given the chaos of the sun i don’t blame them). it’s of course a south indian temple, as most are in singapore… colourful gopuram, men in mundu, slippers on the pavement, flowers in hair, worshipers. in bengal, i don’t think kartik gets a temple all to himself. he’s durga’s son, very good looking, also sort of vain.

-the great thing about walking with aj is his enthusiasm no matter what the road is like. it was his birthday, he was happy, his stories even more bizarre than usual. his explanation for why the road might be called galistan was inaccurate but entertaining. enough drama and gore in it. after seeing the banner at the family service centre, he said, in english football league a top player is called ibi. happy birthday, aj… thanks for all the #sg50 walks (and really who says we can’t carry on with them in sg51).
+the great thing about walking with aj is his enthusiasm no matter what the road is like. it was his birthday, he was happy, his stories even more bizarre than usual. his explanation for why the road might be called galistan was inaccurate but entertaining. enough drama and gore in it. after seeing the banner at the family service centre, he said, in english football league a top player is called ibi. happy birthday, aj… thanks for all the #sg50 walks (and really who says we can’t carry on with them when it’s #sg51).

 mindef grounds and camps behind him, aj on his birthday, happily rushing off the road onto green belts, always on the lookout for an adventure.